camunda/camunda-docs-static/enterprise/content/download.md

 # Camunda Optimize

 [Camunda Optimize](/optimize) is an addition to the Camunda BPM platform, that provides continuous monitoring and insights about your deployed business processes.
 It helps process owners to make informed decisions to optimize their processes.
+Read the installation guide

 <table class="table">
   <thead>